Parreirao2/VPet/README.md

   - *Number Guesser*: Test your luck by guessing numbers with increasing difficulty levels
   - *Reaction Test*: Test your reflexes and earn rewards based on your reaction time
 - **Progressive Difficulty**: Games become more challenging as you level up, with bigger rewards
-- **Shop**: Spend your hard-earned coins on special items and treats for your pet
+- **Shop**: Spend your hard-earned coins on special items and treats for your pet, including evolution items.
 - **Economy System**: Balance your spending between necessities and luxury items

 ### 💻 Desktop Integration